 Welcome to the Cedar Mountain Herb School!
-Based in Washington State’s beautiful Skagit Valley (Mount Vernon) an hour and a half north of Seattle, CMHS has been serving herbal students for almost 30 years.
+Based in Bothell, WA, an easy drive from Seattle across Lake Washington, CMHS has been serving herbal students for 30 years.
 This makes it one of the longest-running herbal schools in the Pacific Northwest.

 We guide students to better health via medicinal plants, science, grounding, sun, limiting EMF exposure, biohacks, diet, stress relief, and awesome times with fellow tribal members!
 CMHS’s hands-on, integrated botanical programs center on wild medicinal plants and their applications.
 We also mentor advanced students who have completed at least a full year apprenticeship at CMHS and are building their own herb businesses.

 Students of many experiential levels attend CMHS: from MDs, naturopaths, chiropractors, acupuncturists, nurses, physical therapists, nutritionists, massage practitioners and other health professionals, to students who wish to start an herb business, to those who want to practice on a friends-and-family level by providing healthy, nourishing herbs and remedies.
 All of our students share a common desire for valuable, practical herbal knowledge.

 Motivated students participate in the Herbal Apprenticeship Programs and Community Workshops.
 CMHS director Suzanne Tabert seamlessly bridges herbalism with Western medicine and science.
 Training at CMHS allows herbalists to speak the evolving language of modern medicine, and helps medical doctors better equip themselves to answer their patients’ alternative medicine questions.

 Get out into nature’s classroom, get your hands dirty, meet the plants where they live, and start a relationship that will last a lifetime.
 You’ll learn more about wild plants, their work in the body, and yourself than you ever thought possible.
 We go where they grow!